-I am an Assistant Professor of Sociology at University of California, Santa Barbara.
+I am an Assistant Professor of Sociology at University of California, Santa Barbara and faculty affiliate of the Center on Reproductive Rights and Justice at Berkeley Law.
 My research is in the areas of social change, sociology of law, health and inequality.
 Specifically, I am interested in social movements, human rights and reproduction with an emphasis on the effects of intersecting inequalities within and across these sites.

-I serve on the American Sociological Association’s Public Understanding of Sociology committee and the ASA’s Human Rights section council.
+I serve on the American Sociological Association’s Public Understanding of Sociology committee .
 I am co-editor and co-creator of the University of California Press book series, Reproductive Justice: A New Vision for the 21st Century.

 I earned a joint PhD in Sociology and Women’s Studies from University of Michigan, where I also earned a Masters of Social Work.
 I was a UC President’s Postdoctoral Fellow at UC Berkeley affiliated with the Departments of Gender and Women's Studies, Sociology and the Center for the Study of Law and Society .
 I was hosted by the Center on Reproductive Rights and Justice at Berkeley Law, which I accidentally helped co-found (long story).
 I was also the Mellon Sawyer Seminar Human Rights Postdoc at University of Wisconsin.
 I teach courses and the undergraduate and graduate level on reproduction and social movements.
 In my limited leisure time I enjoy learning to surf and baking.